metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The orchestrator initiates the process by notifying a set of entities capable of acting as participants in distributed key generation.

-- If participation is mandatory, the orchestrator will notify exactly X entities.
+- If participation is mandatory, the orchestrator will notify exactly `n` entities.
-- If participation is optional, the orchestrator will typically notify more than X entities, and will select X participants from the candidates who apply.
-If less than X candidates apply or are selected, the orchestrator might either notify more entities, or declare the generation as unsuccessful.
+- If participation is optional, the orchestrator will typically notify more than `n` entities, and will select `n` participants from the candidates who apply.
+If less than `n` candidates apply or are selected, the orchestrator might either notify more entities, or declare the generation as unsuccessful.

 The initial notification MUST include the following initialization parameters: